bermarte/app-theme/development-strategy.md

 > `app-theme`

 Following the tutorial provided we have to rebuild a website containing 4 pages, each on a branch.
 For every branch we need to create a pull request to the master and merge it later with the master.
 The foundation and preliminary preparation of this exercise consists of writing and developing a clean development strategy and creating a wireframe.
 This time we will use the [FlexBox CSS Layout](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to build a a responsive HTML template.
+To help us we will use a CSS frmework called [Flexboxgrid](http://flexboxgrid.com/) built using Flexbox.
+Flexboxgrid adopts a system similar to the grid system used in Bootstrap.

 [GO TO THE README](README.md)